ItayGarin/cmake_gtest_template/README.md

 ## Compatibility

-This was only tested on linux (Ubuntu 12.04 specifically).</br>
+This was only tested on linux (Ubuntu 12.04 specifically).<br />
 Let me know if you try it out on other systems.

 ## Contact and Contributing

-Please feel free to contact me at : thifixp@gmail.com .</br>
+Please feel free to contact me at : thifixp@gmail.com .<br />
 Also, all contribuation are welcome via a pull request.